jnozzi/cocoadev.com/markdown/NSAlertSheetProblemsWithOtherSheets.md

 Hi,

-I have an app which uses an General/NSAlert as a sheet, which I understand is quite a standard Cocoa thing., here is the code...
+I have an app which uses an NSAlert as a sheet, which I understand is quite a standard Cocoa thing., here is the code...

-General/NSAlert *alert = General/[[[NSAlert alloc] init] autorelease];
+NSAlert *alert = [[[NSAlert alloc] init] autorelease];
 			[alert addButtonWithTitle:@"Switch"];
 			[alert addButtonWithTitle:@"Cancel"];
 			[alert setMessageText:@"Switch tasks?"];
 			[alert setInformativeText:@"You are currently working on another project, switching projects will end that work session, are you sure you want to switch?"];
-			[alert setAlertStyle:General/NSWarningAlertStyle];
+			[alert setAlertStyle:NSWarningAlertStyle];

 			[alert beginSheetModalForWindow:window modalDelegate:self didEndSelector:@selector(alertDidEnd:returnCode:contextInfo:) contextInfo:nil];